VinzenzKlass/anaplan-sdk/docs/transactional.md

 ///

-For brevity, if you need to access only the Transactional API or need to do so repeatedly, you can assign the Transactional Client to it's own variable.
+For brevity, if you need to access only the Transactional API or need to do so repeatedly, you can assign the Transactional Client to its own variable.

 /// tab | Synchronous